-Proposition 1.
+Proposition 2.
 Consider \succeq that admits a GEDU representation (u, β, φ) .
 Then:

-- 1. \succeq is RSTL if and only if φ is a convex transformation of ln; - 2. \succeq is RNTL if and only if φ is an affine transformation of ln; - 3. \succ is RATL if and only if φ is a concave transformation of ln.
+- 1. \succ is RSTL if and only if φ is a convex transformation of ln; - 2. \succeq is RNTL if and only if φ is an affine transformation of \ln ; - 3. \succeq is RATL if and only if φ is a concave transformation of ln.

-Proposition 1 follows from noticing that if $\phi = \ln$, then $\phi(\beta^t u(x)) = t \ln(\beta u(x))$, a linear function of t, implying risk neutrality.
+Proposition 2 follows from noticing that if $\phi = \ln$, then $\phi(\beta^t u(x)) = t \ln [\beta] + \ln [u(x)]$, a linear function of t, implying risk neutrality over time lotteries.
 If φ is "more concave than the log," preferences are RATL; if it is "more convex than the log," preferences are RSTL.
 Note also that the curvature of φ affects both risk attitudes towards time lotteries and atemporal risk aversion.
 As discussed in Section 2, the connection between these two forms of risk aversion is supported by our experimental results.